Investor Relations

 Fund risk considerations - Schroder UK Mid Cap Fund plc

-• Concentration risk: The fund may be concentrated in a limited number of geographical regions, industry sectors, markets and/or individual positions.
-This may result in large changes in the value of the fund, both up or down.
+• Concentration risk: The Company may be concentrated in a limited number of geographical regions, industry sectors, markets and/or individual positions.
+This may result in large changes in the value of the Company, both up or down.

 • Performance risk: Investment objectives express an intended result but there is no guarantee that such a result will be achieved.
 Depending on market conditions and the macro economic environment, investment objectives may become more difficult to achieve.